 PostIdea's verification engine checks whether your implementation matches the spec you built it against.
 Not whether it "looks right."
 Whether the identifiers the spec requires are actually present in your code.

-This is deterministic verification.
-No LLM guessing.
-No subjective code review.
+This is rules-based verification.
 Three layers of checks that either pass or fail based on what's in your source code.
+Layers 1 and 2 are deterministic; Layer 3 is LLM-based advisory only.

 The architecture engine generates a list of expected paths based on your architecture decisions.
 Layer 1 checks whether those paths exist in your file tree.